britram/pins/draft-trammell-inip-pins.md

 - Authority: An entity that has the right to determine which Associations exist within its namespace

 - Delegation: An Association that indicates that an Authority has given the right to make assertions about the Associations within the part of a namespace identified by a Subject to a subordinate Authority.

-[EDITOR'S NOTE: need to make a terminology unification pass]

 # Query Interface